Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

 ## 4. [Scripts](./Scripts/)
 Contains the most important scripts used in the thesis work.

+--

 ### Languages Used
 - Python (primary)

+--

 ### Citation
 If you use this repository, please cite:
-`[Model-driven Approaches for Reverse Engineering, PhD Thesis by Hanan Abdulwahab Siala, supervised by Kevin Lano and Gunel Jahangirova, 2025, King's College London]`
+[Model-driven Approaches for Reverse Engineering, PhD Thesis by Hanan Abdulwahab Siala, supervised by Kevin Lano and Gunel Jahangirova, 2025, King's College London]

 ---